 Three ways of creating a mobile app

-As with a computer software, there are different programming languages for creating apps for different platforms.
-Let’s look at three of the main ways for creating apps and the tools and languages used:
+As with computer software, there are different programming languages for creating apps for different platforms.
+Let’s look at three of the main ways of creating apps and the tools and languages used:

 1. Build an app for each native platform

 When we talk about native platforms, we often refer to “the big three players”: Apple (iOS), Android, and Windows.
 Apps for these different platforms require different programming skills, which is one of the main challenges for rolling out a mobile app across all devices.